"Friendship, Fellowship, and Fidelity."

-The Delphic Fraternity, Inc., also known as Delphic of Gamma Sigma Tau, is an autonomous organization represented by two undergraduate chapters in the State of New York and the Commonwealth of Virginia, three graduate chapters in New York City, Washington, D.C., and Charlotte, NC., and two alumni chapters in New Paltz and Binghamton, NY.
+The Delphic Fraternity, Inc., also known as Delphic of Gamma Sigma Tau, is an autonomous organization represented by an undergraduate chapter in the Commonwealth of Virginia, three graduate chapters in New York City, Washington, D.C., and Charlotte, NC., and three alumni chapters in New Paltz, Binghamton, and Delhi, NY.
 Historically, the multicultural fraternity has chartered 14 chapters in the Mid-Atlantic region of the United States.

 The Delphic Fraternity was originally founded as the Delphic Society in 1871 at the Geneseo Normal School in upstate New York (today SUNY Geneseo.)
 The aim of the society was to "provide a means for more extended cultivation in thought and language, for social advancement and promotion of good fellowship."

 The Delphic Society of Geneseo was a successor organization to the Delphic Society of Rochester, which was founded in 1850 and can trace its history back to 1833.
 The Delphic Society at Geneseo eventually became the Delphic Fraternity.
 The Delphic Fraternity is one of the oldest existing social fraternities in North America.
 According to Wikipedia's list of social fraternities, Delphic is the 31st oldest existing social fraternity in the U.S.A.

 During the early 1900s, Delphic expanded to eight legendary chapters throughout New York and Pennsylvania.
-The Delphic chapter at the Cortland Normal School in NY (today SUNY Cortland) can trace its history to the formation of the Young Men's Debating Club in 1847.
-If the 1847 organizational founding date is considered, the fraternity would be the 16th oldest in the country.
-Organizationally, the Delphic Fraternity represents more than 170 years of history.
+The Delphic chapter at the Cortland Normal School in NY (today SUNY Cortland) can trace its history to the formation of the Cortland Academy Debating Club in 1842.
+If the 1842 regional chapter founding date is considered, the fraternity would be the 11th oldest in the country.
+Organizationally, the Delphic Fraternity represents more than 185 years of history.

-The Delphic aims, circa 1922, were "to create an interest in good literature; to strengthen moral character; and to promote social welfare through the true spirit of brotherhood.
+The Delphic aims, circa 1922, were "to create an interest in good literature; to strengthen moral character; and to promote social welfare through the true spirit of brotherhood."